Car Shakes When Braking: 7 Causes and What to Do Next

 Special Offers:

 Common signs include squealing or grinding noises when braking, vibration in the brake pedal or steering wheel, longer stopping distances, a soft or spongy brake pedal, or the brake warning light on your dashboard.
-If you notice any of these symptoms, bring your vehicle in for a free brake inspection at our Rohnert Park shop.
+If you notice any of these symptoms, bring your vehicle in for a brake inspection at our Rohnert Park shop.
 Call (707) 584-7727.

 Brake repair costs vary based on your vehicle type, the severity of wear, and which components need service.
 A simple brake pad replacement costs less than a full brake system overhaul with rotors and calipers.
-We provide free brake inspections and transparent quotes before any work begins.
+We provide brake inspections and transparent quotes before any work begins.
 Call (707) 584-7727 for an accurate quote for your specific vehicle.

 Brake pad life varies significantly based on driving habits, vehicle type, and pad quality.
 Most brake pads last between 25,000-70,000 miles.
 City driving with frequent stops, like commuting on Highway 101 through Santa Rosa, wears pads faster than highway driving.
 We recommend brake inspections at least once a year or every 12,000 miles.